-Ads depicting women ‘painted over’ after Taliban enter Kabul
+Ads depicting women ‘painted over’ after Taliban enters Kabul

 Taliban spokesperson Zabihullah Mujahid did not respond to a request for comment about the two incidents, nor did the two banks involved.

-On the broader question of whether women would be allowed to work in banks in areas it controls, Mujahid added that no decision had yet been made.
+On the broader question of whether women would be allowed to work in banks in areas it controls, Mr Mujahid added that no decision had yet been made.

 “After the establishment of the Islamic system, it will be decided according to the law, and God willing, there will be no problems,” he said.

-The United States and others Western powers fear the Taliban will roll back many of the freedoms won by women.
+The United States and others western powers fear the Taliban will roll back many of the freedoms won by women.

-Gains made in women’s right have been touted as one of the biggest accomplishments during the 20 years that US-led forces have been deployed in Afghanistan, although they have mostly been made in urban centres.
+Gains for women’s rights are considered to be among the biggest accomplishments of the 20 years that US-led forces have been deployed in Afghanistan, although they have mostly been made in urban centres.

 Afghan women working in fields including journalism, healthcare and law enforcement have been killed in a wave of attacks since peace talks began last year between the Taliban and the US-backed Afghan government.

-The government blames most targeted killings on the Taliban, who deny carrying out assassinations.
+The government blames most of the targeted killings on the Taliban, which denies carrying out the assassinations.

-Scores of educated Afghan women took to social media to appeal for help and express their frustration.
+Scores of Afghan women took to social media to appeal for help and express their frustration.

 “With every city collapsing, human bodies collapse, dreams collapse, history and future collapse, art and culture collapse, life and beauty collapse, our world collapses,” Rada Akbar wrote on Twitter.
 “Someone please stop this.”